ArctosDB/documentation-wiki/_how_to/How-to-Batch-Update-Agents.markdown

 ## Bulk Replace Agents

-To bulk replace agents in any role in a set of catalog records, use the Agents option.
+To bulk replace agents in any role in a set of catalog records, select the Agents option.

 Select a replacement agent name and pick the affected roles: